 While Linux has a reputation for being primarily for coders and programmers, over the past couple of decades there have been moves to provide versions of Linux that are more friendly to ordinary users, such as by providing more of a graphic user interface (GUI) and be less reliant on command line use.

-Here are the best Linux operating systems that will help you create your custom programming and development workstation.
+Here then, are the best Linux operating systems that will help you create your custom programming and development workstation.

 Arch is a powerful distro that can be used to create a customized environment.
 However, installing the distro is notoriously laborious.
 You can escape the installation and still experience the best that Arch has to offer using Manjaro Linux.
 With the help of a whole set of custom tools and utilities, Manjaro takes the pain out of installing and administering an Arch-based system.